barc/backbone.giraffe/src/docs/collectionView.md

 CollectionView and ItemView are classes often found in other Backbone frameworks.
-This example details how to implement this pattern in __Giraffe__ by rendering a collection of fruits.
+This example details how to implement this pattern in __Giraffe__ by rendering a collection of savory colored fruits.

 :::BEGIN Example